Abhi03-tech/Aws-Terraform-Project/README.md

 ```

 ### Explanation

+**The data "aws_availability_zones" "available" resource in Terraform is used to fetch information about the availability zones in a specific AWS region.
+When you use this data source, Terraform retrieves the list of availability zones that are available for your AWS account in the selected region.**

 **resource "aws_subnet" "public_subnet"**: Creates public subnets.

 **count**: Creates multiple subnets based on the number of CIDR blocks defined in public_subnet_cidrs.